Learning from Synthetic InSAR with Vision Transformers: The case of volcanic unrest detection: Related Work

 Another set of approaches focuses on the style transfer between source and target domain.
 In that direction Zhu et~al.~\cite{zhu2017unpaired} propose a framework that is able to transform images from domain A to domain B and vice versa.
 Building upon that, Murez et~al.~\cite{murez2018image} propose a methodology for image to image domain adaptation.
 They enforce the learnt representations to be reconstructable for both domains, while making the latent space domain agnostic via a domain classifier.
 Furthermore they include a translation loss where an image from the source domain is encoded and then reconstructed as an image from the target domain and vice versa.
 The translation loss comes from a domain classifier that attempts to identify the domain of the image.
 Furthermore, they apply a cycle consistency loss where they try to regenerate the original image from its fake opposite domain counterpart.
 Finally, they integrate a classification loss for the target domain, where source samples are translated to the target retaining their labels.
 This enables the target domain to be included in the supervised training.

-Following a completely different line, self-supervised learning has proved to be very effective on the task of domain adaptation as well~\cite{jenni2020steering, carlucci2019domain, bucci2021self, bucci2020effectiveness, bucci2019tackling}.
+Following a completely different line, self-supervised learning has proved to be very effective on the task of domain adaptation and dealing with label scarcity.
+Self-supervised methods are able to exploit the wealth of the information hidden inside unlabeled data to learn features without any supervision that can generalize well for different classification tasks.
+Thota et. al~\cite{thota2021contrastive} used a contrastive learning framework to learn domain invariant features for fully unsupervised domain adaptation.
+Carlucci et. al~\cite{carlucci2019domain} and Bucci et. al~\cite{bucci2021self} utilized classic self-supervised learning methods e.g Jigsaw Puzzles~\cite{noroozi2016unsupervised} and rotation recognition on multiple domains to create robust, multi-domain representations while concurrently addressing the task of object classification in a supervised manner.
+Furthermore, Bucci et.al~\cite{bucci2019tackling} tackled the problem of partial domain adaptation where the target contains a subset of the source domain's class set using the same idea of exploiting a Jigsaw puzzle as a side task that can reduce the domain gap.
+Finally, in \cite{bucci2020effectiveness} the authors utilized the self-supervised task of predicting image rotation to address the task of open set domain adaptation where the target domain's class set is not restricted to the source's class set.
 Our work is directed towards the creation of a low dimensional space where samples from both source and target domains revolve around the respective class prototypes.
 These prototypes are learnable and jointly trained along with the encoder.